Abarim Publications' online Biblical Greek Dictionary

 The noun ψυχη (psuche) means life (Matthew 2:20, Mark 3:4, Luke 14:26) or mind (John 10:24, Acts 14:2, 2 Peter 2:8), which the Bible writers obviously considered the same thing.
 But our word denotes the essential intelligence, not the active or intellectual one — that function of the human mind was known as διανοια, dianoia, or "through-knowing"; both words occur in Matthew 22:37, "...with all your heart, all your psuche and all your dianoia".
 Mark 12:33 juxtaposes our word with συνεσις (sunesis), to comprehend.
 In other words: living humans are homo sapiens, regardless of whether they ponder a lot.

-Please see our article on our noun's parent verb for an exiting stroll through its verbal neighborhood (including its own much revealing derivations).
-In this article we'll continue to look at the usages of our word in the Bible.
+Please see our article on our noun's parent verb for an exciting stroll through its verbal neighborhood (including its own much revealing derivations).
+In this article we'll continue to look at the usages of our word in the New Testament — it occurs 105 times; see full concordance.

 The pagan soul